jackfrancis/kamino/helm/vmss-prototype/walkthrough.md

 node/k8s-agentpool1-26100436-vmss000009 evicted
 ```

-Note: this particular recipe for "removing 9 nodes from a cluster" is intentionally simplified.
+Note: this particular recipe for "removing 9 nodes from a cluster and migrating its workloads onto new nodes" is intentionally simplified.
 There are manifold strategies to do such an operation.
-In addition, adding 10 (via the `vmss-prototype` helm release) all of the sudden is not at all the right strategy for all cluster scenarios in terms of implementing a "rolling replacement" of "old" with "new" nodes.
+In addition, adding 10 (via the `vmss-prototype` helm release) all of the sudden is not necessarily the right strategy for all cluster scenarios in terms of implementing a "rolling replacement" of "old" with "new" nodes.
 Hopefully these concrete examples inspire you to implement your own operational gestures appropriate for your environment.

 In any event, we should now see that these 9 nodes are no longer actively participating in the cluster: